amygao9/Spendrs/README.md

 - By clicking on the followers/following, there are direct links to other member's profiles.

 **Search Users**
- - Users can search for other user profiles based on username
+ - Users can search for other user profiles based on username with an autocomplete feature.
  - This will bring you to other user profiles where you will have the option to view their posts and follow/ unfollow them.
  - Other users profiles will be rendered depending on their privacy status.
 Public profiles will be available to all users, Friends Only profiles will only be viewable by followers, and private profiles are only viewable by the owner.